SubhajitGit-del/RAG_Chatbot/README.md

 - Built with **Streamlit** for a clean and interactive UI
 - Enter a YouTube video ID and process transcripts in real-time
 - Ask natural language questions and receive AI-powered answers
-- Responses are displayed directly alongside the video context
+- Responses are displayed directly alongside the questions

 ---